dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

 excerpt: ""
 ---

+- bots to balance gameplay, to provide standard candles for matching algorithms... (probably a bad idea)

 - there are games that are likely to become cybersports and those that don't have a chance. however, it's not simply popularity that dictates which games are "cybersportable" and which are not.